devarogundade/Buidl/README.md

     The Buidl Video Player is a product we have added on your roadmap, which simplify authenticates users with their wallet and s

 ## Supported Media Types
-  In this hackathon scope the platfoem only supports free or premium video contents.
+  In this hackathon scope the platfoem only supports video contents.

 ## Products
 - Buidl Token (ERC20)